andrew/ultimate-awesome/README.md

 - [awesome-git-hooks](https://github.com/compscilauren/awesome-git-hooks) - :anchor: A curated list of awesome git hooks.
 - [awesome-selenium](https://github.com/christian-bromann/awesome-selenium) - A curated list of delightful Selenium resources.
 - [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
+- [awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
 - [awesome-graphics](https://github.com/ericjang/awesome-graphics) - Curated list of computer graphics tutorials and resources.
 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
 - [awesome-pocketbase](https://github.com/benallfree/awesome-pocketbase) - A collection of PocketBase community resources.
 - [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.
 - [Awesome-Controllable-T2I-Diffusion-Models](https://github.com/PRIV-Creation/Awesome-Controllable-T2I-Diffusion-Models) - A collection of resources on controllable generation with text-to-image diffusion models.
-- [awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
-- [Awesome-Embodied-AI-Job](https://github.com/StarCycle/Awesome-Embodied-AI-Job) - Lumina Robotics Talent Call | Lumina社区具身智能招贤榜 | A list for Embodied AI / Robotics Jobs (PhD, RA, intern, full-time, etc .
 - [awesome-quill](https://github.com/quilljs/awesome-quill) - A curated list of awesome things related to Quill.
 - [awesome-multi-agent-papers](https://github.com/kyegomez/awesome-multi-agent-papers) - A compilation of the best multi-agent papers.
 - [awesome-dashboard](https://github.com/obazoud/awesome-dashboard) - A curated list of amazingly awesome dashboards/visualization resources.